From Bombs for Hitler to food for Holland

 Other possibilities?

 Our site lists several airmen who went missing in the period before the bodies were found.
-In addition to Tomicki, the following Poles went missing in the period before early July 1943:
+In addition to Tomicki, three other crashes result in Poles missing in the period before early July 1943.
+We start with the most likely candidate.

 On May 12, Halifax II with serial number DT627 and squadron code NF-P from the 138 ‘special duties’ squadron crashed in the Wadden Sea off the coast of Sint Jacobiparochie (according to polishwargraves).
 Their mission was to drop agents in the Netherlands.
 The loss register states that of the seven-member crew, four washed ashore on the Dutch coast, with the dates on which they washed ashore: